poldham/minimal-mistakes/_pages/about.md

 defaults:
 header:
   image: synthetic_biology_distribution.jpg
-  caption: "Research organisations publishing on synthetic biology in 2010: [**PLOS ONE**](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034368)"
+  caption: "Research organisations publishing on synthetic biology in 2010: [**Paul Oldham, Stephen Hall and Geoff Burton in PLOS ONE**](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034368)"
 ---

 One World Analytics was founded in 2013 as a company that uses innovative